sehrgutesoftware/laravel5-api/README.md

 }
 ```

+Instead of using Plugins, a controller can also implement any of the [Hooks](#plugin-hooks) itself, in order to influence the request/response lifecycle.
+In this case, it behaves the same as a Plugin:

+1. Declare that the controller `implements` the appropriate Hook Interface
+2. Declare the method required by the Interface

+If a controller subscribes to a Hook this way, the Hook will first be called on the controller, before it gets handed through the Plugins.

 #### Configuration

 Some plugins have configurable options, that can be set through the controller.
 This can be done from inside the `afterConstruct()` method like so: